 Increasingly, law firms are seeing the many advantages of running a virtual law firm over a traditional one.
-The overhead costs of running a virtual law firm are greatly reduced, as you won’t need to pay rent on office space or purchase large office equipment.
-Virtual law offices also use cloud-based software, so you’ll have far fewer costs when it comes to storing and maintaining case files.
+The overhead costs of running a virtual law firm are significantly reduced.
+You won’t need to pay rent on office space or purchase large office equipment.
+Virtual law offices also use cloud-based software.
+Meaning you’ll have fewer costs when it comes to storing and maintaining case files.

 Another advantage of running a virtual law firm is employee happiness.
-Lawyers and other staff who work at virtual firms can work from home, or wherever they wish, and can often set their own schedules.
+Lawyers and other staff who work at virtual firms can work from home or remotely.
+Legal professionals can often set their own schedules.
 Clients benefit from this added flexibility, as well.
-Overall, operating a virtual law firm can help lawyers manage their relationships with clients in a mutually beneficial way.
+Operating a virtual law firm can help lawyers manage their relationships with clients in a mutually beneficial way.

 7. Automate your client intake process

-There are so many different ways that law firm automation can improve and create efficiencies in your client intake process, from enabling e-signatures for legal documents to creating smarter and easier client intake forms.
+There are so many ways that law firm automation can improve and create efficiencies in your client intake process.
+From enabling e-signatures for legal documents to creating smarter and easier client intake forms.

-Firms can create customized forms to suit the needs of each client’s case, so that they only need to fill in relevant data entry fields.
-This allows clients to save time, and reduces the risk of manual errors made by the law firm.
-Clients and potential prospects can also fill out these forms right from your firm’s website, creating a more streamlined onboarding experience.
+Firms can create customized forms to suit each client’s needs, so that they only need to fill in relevant data entry fields.
+These forms help clients to save time and reduce the risk of the law firm making manual errors.
+Clients and potential prospects can also fill out these forms right from your firm’s website.
+This will create a more streamlined onboarding experience.

 When researching the best tools to automate your client intake process, look for those that integrate seamlessly with your practice management software.
-As clients fill out their intake form, new contacts and matters are created automatically.
+As clients fill out their intake forms, you can create new contacts and matters automatically.

 8. Challenge traditional law firm culture norms

 Cultural change is the biggest challenge law firms face in keeping up with innovation and technology.
-The legal industry is at a tipping point as law firms struggle to stay relevant in the eyes of consumers seeking the degree of personalization and digital experience they receive from other industries.
-There is an urgent need for law firms to consider the longer-term impact of technological change on their organization’s business strategy.
+The legal industry is at a tipping point as law firms struggle to stay relevant in consumers’ eyes.
+Consumers are increasingly seeking the degree of personalization and digital experience they receive from other industries.
+Law firms need to urgently consider the longer-term impact of technological change on their organization’s business strategy.

 The culture of law itself is a major barrier to successfully adopting technology, since law is structured around rules and regulations.
-This makes it difficult for technologists to understand clearly what the firm needs and how to integrate solutions successfully.
+These barriers make it difficult for technologists to understand clearly what the firm needs and how to integrate solutions successfully.
 To implement technology is to embark on a new path away from the norm of law, which makes firms reluctant to take the first step until they have seen other firms do it successfully.

-An example of a law firm that proves the risk of technological innovation pays off is Vanst Law.
-Using Clio’s suite of products, owner Cynthia Morgan-Reed was able to create a virtual law firm with low overhead that increased the work and life satisfaction of its employees.
+An example of innovation in law firms is Vanst Law.
+Using Clio’s suite of products, owner Cynthia Morgan-Reed created a virtual law firm with low overhead that increased the work and life satisfaction of its employees.

 When it comes to true legal innovation, law firms must think of the ultimate benefit to the client first.
-Given the circumstances, clients may be in very stressful or time-sensitive situations, so using innovation to deliver the best possible client experience should be the focus.
+Clients may be in very stressful or time-sensitive situations.
+Law firms should focus on using innovation to deliver the best possible client experience.